TechDufus/TravLang/manual/README.md

 Another possibility to avoid displaying distracting code is to use the `caml_eval` environment.
-This environment is a companion environment to `caml_example` and can be used to evaluate OCaml expressions in the toplevel without printing anything:
+This environment is a companion environment to `caml_example` and can be used to evaluate travlang expressions in the toplevel without printing anything:
 ```latex
 \begin{caml_eval}